Where are they now? Man Utd’s first 10 academy graduates under Fergie

 The goalkeeper made 63 appearances for the club but fell down the pecking order following the arrival of Peter Schmeichel, joining Middlesbrough for £600,000 in 1995.

 After spells at Bradford City and Wigan, he announced his retirement in 2006 and became a goalkeeping coach.
+He’s currently at West Bromwich Albion, having joined the club alongside former team-mate Steve Bruce last year.

 Gill starred in United’s youth teams and made his senior debut against Southampton in January 1987, filling in for the injured Bryan Robson.